Masoud647/Masoud647.github.io/README.md

 If everything was done right, you should get no errors and the files should be extracted.

-After that, use the code that I provided in the downloads bellow and download all the downloads as they all link to each other.
+After that, use the code that that is provided in the downloads bellow and download all the downloads as they all link to each other.

 After downloading all the files, you’ll need to compile the red\_light.c, green\_light.c and also softTone.c